fanfanccluo/grading_automating/README.md

+## Description
-## This is a Python script to automate the transfer of Google Sheets data into GitHub README format.
+This is a python script to automate the transfer of Google Sheets data into GitHub README format